Ultimate Guide to Pain in Childbirth — How Painful Is Giving Birth?

 - eating pineapple

-- bouncing on a birth ball
+- bouncing on a balance ball

 Women did not start giving birth on their backs until men entered the birth room.
 Literally, for decades, midwives were present at births and it was common for women to give birth in a leaning position, squatting position, sitting position, or on all fours.
 When doctors decided that they needed a clearer picture, they would make women birth on their backs (also called the supine position).